 Education and communication — Education about sex and sexual behaviors and responses may help an individual overcome his or her anxieties about sexual function.
 Open dialogue with your partner about your needs and concerns also helps to overcome many barriers to a healthy sex life.

-The success of treatment for sexual dysfunction depends on the underlying cause of the problem.
+The success of treatment for erectile dysfunction depends on the underlying cause of the problem.
 The outlook is good for dysfunction that is related to a condition that can be treated or reversed.
 Mild dysfunction that is related to stress, fear, or anxiety often can be successfully treated with counseling, education, and improved communication between partners.

-Prevention for sexual dysfunction
+Prevention for erectile dysfunction

-Couples who are open and honest about their sexual preferences and feelings are more likely to avoid some sexual dysfunction.
+Couples who are open and honest about their sexual preferences and feelings are more likely to avoid some erectile dysfunction.
 One partner should, ideally, be able to communicate desires and preferences to the other partner.
 People who are victims of sexual trauma, such as sexual abuse or rape at any age, are urged to seek psychiatric advice.
 Individual counseling with an expert in trauma may prove beneficial in allowing sexual abuse victims to overcome sexual difficulties and enjoy voluntary sexual experiences with a chosen partner.